vict0rsch/tips-research-mila/README.md

 - Know thyself!
 Embrace your way of working.
 There is no one size fits all recipe to grow as a researcher.
 Research and life would be boring otherwise.
 Accept there might be ups and downs.
 Don't give up.

+- It’s okay to consider quitting your program.
+It’s important to give yourself the option, so as not to feel trapped.
+If you choose to do something else, it's perfectly fine!
+If you decide to stay, great!
+It would be for the right reasons.

 ### General First year advice

 - Your "first year" is not necessarily 12 months, it can be a bit more, the following are pieces of advice for the beginning of your PhD, typically before your predoc.